Why should I self-publish?

 You can view live sales reports when you log in to your Amazon account.

-Gardners and Bertrams are the largest book wholesalers in the UK.
+Gardners is the largest book wholesaler in the UK.
 Argosy Books is the main Irish wholesaler.
 You can also sell your book directly to your local bookshop.
 All booksellers will expect to receive a discount of between 40% and 60% off the cover price.
 They will usually only buy stock on a sale-or-return basis.
 You will need to look after all sales, invoicing, delivery and returns yourself.

 Kazoo does not organise local distribution of print books.
 We ensure that your print book will be available for sale worldwide through Amazon.
 However, many of our clients succeed in getting their book stocked in bookshops.
 To achieve this, you will need to approach bookshops and wholesalers yourself.